 Yes.
 There are special criteria for various courses.
 Please click here for policies and procedures.

 - When a student takes a course for the second time the second grade will replace the first. (i.e. Hum 101)

 - If a student has taken a course multiple times, please contact the Registrar.

 Please note that all offices on campus will resume normal hours 8:30 a.m. - 4:30 p.m. on Monday, January 5, 2015.

 Public Safety should be contacted in the case of an emergency at 973-596-3111.
 Please click here for additional information.

-Yes, limited tutoring will be available by appointment only beginning January 2, 2014.
-You may fill out a request form for a tutor to on the CAPE website located at www.njit.edu/cape.
+Yes, limited tutoring will be available by appointment only beginning January 5, 2015.
+You may fill out a request form for a tutor on TLC website located at www.njit.edu/tlc.
 Please email the form to firstname.lastname@example.org.
-You may also stop by the CAPE office located at Kupfrian 200, to fill out a form.
+You may also stop by the TLC office located at Kupfrian 200, to fill out a form.
 Please note, plan your studying – it will take at least 24 hours for your appointment to be scheduled.
 If you have any questions, please call 973-596-2992.